Puerto Rico campaign: Spanish preparations

-With the outbreak of war, the Spanish Crown sent the 1st, 2nd and 3rd Puerto Rican provisional battalions to defend Cuba against the Americans, depleting the Puerto Rican troops in the island.
-The 1st Puerto Rican Provisional Battalion, composed of the Talavera Cavalry and Krupp artillery, was sent to Santiago de Cuba where they battled the American forces in the Battle of San Juan Hill.
-After the battle, the Puerto Rican battalion suffered a total of 70 casualties which included their dead, wounded, missing and prisoners.
-The Spanish appointed Governor of Puerto Rico, Manuel Macías y Casado, declared martial law, resolving to resist the American forces.
-He declared: "Providence will not permit that in these countries which were discovered by the Spanish nation the echo of our language should ever cease to be heard, nor that our flag should disappear before the eyes. ...
+On April 21, 1898, the Gaceta de Puerto Rico published a decree of the Spanish-appointed governor of Puerto Rico, Manuel Macías y Casado, which proclaimed martial law for the island, suspending all constitutional rights in preparation for war., declared martial law, resolving to resist the American forces.
+Casado declared that "Providence will not permit that in these countries which were discovered by the Spanish nation the echo of our language should ever cease to be heard, nor that our flag should disappear before the eyes. ...
 Long live Puerto Rico, always Spanish.
 Long live Spain."
-Macías y Casado hoped that a grant of autonomy would ensure that Puerto Ricans would remain loyal to the Spanish crown.
+Casado hoped that a grant of autonomy would ensure that Puerto Ricans would remain loyal to the Spanish Crown.